aminehabchi/CollaboBoard/README.md

-# WhiteBoard
+# CollaboBoard

-WhiteBoard is a collaborative, real-time whiteboard application written in Rust.
+CollaboBoard is a collaborative, real-time whiteboard application written in Rust.
 It allows multiple users to draw together on a shared canvas over the network, supporting several drawing tools and synchronization between clients and a central server.

 ---